hoto/vagrant-ubuntu-base/README.md

     vagrant up

+SSH into the machine:

+    vagrant ssh

 This project directory is shared on the guest machine in:

-    /vagrant
+    ls /vagrant

 On any problems with provisioning run:

     vagrant provision

-Or reboot the machine and rerun provisioning with:
+    vagrant provision --provision-with "install-software"

+Reboot with:

     vagrant reload